ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 Arbitrum uses an approach where the owner of the V3Factory is a special aliased address (offset by the value `0x1111000000000000000000000000000000001111`) that (when the offset is subtracted away) is the L1 address of the Uniswap DAO Timelock contract.
 A Solidity code example for sending a proposal to Arbitrum is shown below.

 Proposal calldata on mainnet intended for Arbitrum should be forwarded through a call to `createRetryableTicket` on the Arbitrum Inbox contract.
 The call would have wrapped calldata for a Uniswap contract function call that would effect the change.
-An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/arbitrum-example.sol) ):
+An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/arbitrum-example.sol) ):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";